 Bad sleep hygiene is the practice of bad sleeping habits that inhibit one’s ability to have a good night’s sleep and can lead to a major sleep problem.

 Inadequate sleep hygiene is considered a sleep disorder that can be harmful to your quality of life.
 Below are some examples of bad sleep hygiene:

 There are many signs of poor sleep hygiene.
 Among the most common are problems falling and staying asleep, low energy levels, lack of motivation, trouble concentrating, and headaches.

-Everyone can benefit from practicing good sleep habits.
-The next time you wake up from a poor night’s sleep, evaluate your actions the day before.
+Everyone can benefit from practicing healthy sleep habits.
+The next time you experience sleep deprivation and wonder why you’re yawning so much, evaluate your actions from the day before.
 Did you snooze your alarm multiple times?
 Did you take frequent naps during the day?
 The best way to get a good night’s sleep will look different for everyone.
 Experiment with what sleep habits benefit you the most and go from there.

 As mentioned above, the environment where you lay your head each night plays a large role in the quality of sleep you get.
 Exhausted from the stress of the world around us, we often rely on our bedrooms to bring us comfort.
 Make sure you have a cozy mattress, fluffy pillow, and ultra-soft bedding to help ease your stress and lull you into a peaceful slumber.
 Soon enough, you’ll be on your way to sleeping better.